PASSAGE11

 my poems of today to a poet

 already long in their grave?
-Yet his or hers,
+Yet his or hers or theirs,

 unnamed, I read